 Here are some of the best shade plants for zone 6:

-Bigroot Geranium – Hardy in zones 4 through 6, this 2-foot tall plant produces pink flowers in the spring and the foliage of some varieties changes color in the fall.
+Bigroot Geranium – Hardy in zones 4 through 6, this 2 foot (61 cm.) tall geranium produces pink flowers in the spring and the foliage of some varieties’ changes color in the fall.

-Ajuga – Hardy in zones 3 through 9, ajuga is a groundcover that reaches only 6 inches in height.
-Its leaves are beautiful and are purple and variegated in many varieties.
+Ajuga – Hardy in zones 3 through 9, ajuga is a groundcover that reaches only 6 inches (15 cm.) in height.
+Its leaves are beautiful, purple, and variegated in many varieties.
 It produces spikes of blue, pink, or white flowers.

-Bleeding Heart – Hardy in zones 3 through 9, bleeding heart reaches 4 feet in height and produces unmistakable heart shaped flowers along wide spreading stems.
+Bleeding Heart – Hardy in zones 3 through 9, bleeding heart reaches 4 feet (1 m.) in height and produces unmistakable heart-shaped flowers along wide spreading stems.

 Corydalis – Hardy in zones 5 through 8, the corydalis plant has attractive foliage and stunning yellow (or blue) clusters of flowers that last all the way from late spring to frost.

-Lamium – Also known as deadnettle and hardy in zones 4 through 8, this 8-inch tall plant has attractive silver foliage and delicate clusters of pink and white flowers that bloom on and off all summer.
+Lamium – Also known as deadnettle and hardy in zones 4 through 8, this 8 inch (20 cm.) tall plant has attractive, silver foliage and delicate clusters of pink and white flowers that bloom on and off all summer.

-Lungwort – Hardy in zones 4 through 8 and reaching 1 foot in height, lungwort has striking variegated evergreen foliage and clusters of pink, white, or blue flowers in the spring.
+Lungwort – Hardy in zones 4 through 8 and reaching 1 foot (31 cm.) in height, lungwort has striking variegated evergreen foliage and clusters of pink, white, or blue flowers in the spring.